enqueuer-land/enqueuer/README.md

     ignore: true

 ##### events
 Available events are described [here](#event).
-A `subscription` object is available to access and change its attributes.
+A `this` object is available to access and change subscription attributes.

     onInit:
       script: subscription.avoid = false;